Hostinger Review 2026: Cheap Hosting That Actually Delivers?

 VPS Hosting

 All VPS plans include a dedicated IPv4 address, full root access, and Docker support through hPanel’s Docker Manager.
+Renewal prices are higher than the introductory rates, as the table above shows.
+The KVM 2 jumps from $9.99 to $16.99 at renewal on a one-year term.
+Factor that into your budget before committing.

 The Renewal Price Reality

 My recommendation: if you’re confident in your commitment, lock in the longest term you can afford.
 The 48-month plan delivers genuinely excellent value, but only if you’re willing to pay the full amount upfront.
-For the Business plan, that’s around $143.52 for four years.
+For the Business plan, that’s around $191.52 for four years.

 Performance and Uptime